p2rkw/xf86-input-mtrack/README.md

 **TapButton2** -
 Which button to emulate for two-finger tapping.
 Integer value.
-A value of 0 disabled two-finger tapping.
+A value of 0 disables two-finger tapping.
 Defaults to 3.

 **TapButton3** -
 Which button to emulate for three-finger tapping.
 Integer value.
-A value of 0 disabled three-finger tapping.
+A value of 0 disables three-finger tapping.
 Defaults to 2.

+**TapButton4** -
+Which button to emulate for four-finger tapping.
+Integer value.
+A value of 0 disables three-finger tapping.
+Defaults to 0.

 **ClickTime** -
 When tapping, how much time to hold down the emulated button.
 Integer value